 The advantage of this approach is that you do not need to create additional accounts in the portal.
 Members use the login that is already set up in the organization-specific identity store.
 The management of account credentials, including policies for password complexity and expiration, is completely external to the portal.
 This enables a single sign-on experience so users do not need to reenter their credentials.

-Similarly, you can also create groups in the portal that leverage the existing enterprise groups in your identity store.
-Also, organization-specific accounts can be added in bulk from the enterprise groups in your organization.
-When members sign in to the portal, access to content, items, and data is controlled by the membership rules defined in the enterprise group.
+Similarly, you can also create groups in the portal that leverage the existing Active Directory, LDAP, or SAML groups in your identity store.
+Also, organization-specific accounts can be added in bulk from the Active Directory, LDAP, or SAML groups in your organization.
+When members sign in to the portal, access to content, items, and data is controlled by the membership rules defined in the Active Directory, LDAP, or SAML group.
 The management of group membership is completely external to the portal.

-For example, a recommended practice is to disable anonymous access to your portal, connect your portal to the desired enterprise groups in your organization, and add the organization-specific accounts based on those groups.
-In this way, you restrict access to the portal based on specific enterprise groups in your organization.
+For example, a recommended practice is to disable anonymous access to your portal, connect your portal to the desired Active Directory, LDAP, or SAML groups in your organization, and add the organization-specific accounts based on those groups.
+In this way, you restrict access to the portal based on specific Active Directory, LDAP, or SAML groups in your organization.

-Use an organization-specific identity store if your organization wants to set policies for password expiration and complexity, control access using existing enterprise groups, or leverage authentication over LDAP or Public Key Infrastructure (PKI).
+Use an organization-specific identity store if your organization wants to set policies for password expiration and complexity, control access using existing LDAP or SAML groups, or leverage authentication over LDAP or Public Key Infrastructure (PKI).
 Authentication can be handled at the web-tier level (using web-tier authentication), at the portal-tier level (using portal-tier authentication), or through an external identity provider (using SAML).